Definitions: Responder seats, On-call seats & Viewers

 - View post-mortems

-Adding and removing Responders
+Adding and removing seats

-- You downgrade them from your incident.io account (in Settings > Users ); or
+- You downgrade them from your incident.io account (in Settings > Users); or

 - Their Slack account is deleted.